 possessed by a need to drape everything in color, to soak up the bright summer, to imbue the yarn-world with sunny goodness.

 This weekend I dyed pounds of wool, all in bright, happy colors, mostly in semi-solids, as seen above.
 While I stood outside, hanging dripping wool, I thought about the path these fibers take on their way to becoming yarn.
 I have, through this blog, tried to delineate this path.
 I shared the path from inspiration to finished yarn, and I've shared moments from visits to the original source - sheep and alpacas.
 But I still find that an incomplete picture of the real process.
+Most knitters and crocheters know that yarn starts on an animal's back and through some magic alchemy becomes the yarn they hold in their hands.
+This path can take so many forms that it in sharing one path, I am necessarily omitting the other possible paths.
+Obviously commercial yarn - sold from farmer to wool pool, processed (usually with chemicals), cleaned, combed, dyed and spun by huge machines - has path so different from handspun yarn that they are barely the same product.

 Even the yarns I create take different paths - some from mill-ends, some from local farms, some recycled from Nepalese women's co-ops!
 I either handdye it in many shades, making the color decisions at the dye pot, or I kettle dye it in bright solids and decide on the color combinations at the wheel.
 The fiber above will be the latter - many times throughout the next few weeks I'll grab a handful of various colors and combine them in new and inspiring ways.